artcore-c/Cerebrum/cerebrum-backend/README.md

 - API key authentication required for all inference endpoints
 - Health endpoint is public (for monitoring)
-- Binds to Tailscale IP only (not public)
+- Intended to bind only to localhost or a private interface (e.g. Tailscale)
+- Not designed to be exposed to the public internet

 ## Resource Protection